yashm55/Automatic_Zoom_Meeting_Joiner/README.md

 ![ss9](https://user-images.githubusercontent.com/42169204/107084303-e24cf780-681c-11eb-84e0-464b8f462fe2.PNG)

 3. Inside the quotes paste the API Token of your bot which was provided by BotFather.
-AFter doing that, save the file (CTRL + S) and close the file.
+After doing that, save the file (CTRL + S) and close the file.

 ![ss10](https://user-images.githubusercontent.com/42169204/107084329-eaa53280-681c-11eb-90e0-d36aea0bf772.PNG)